viamrobotics/docs/docs/components/servo.md

 ### Example Config

-An example configuration file containing the necessary attributes is as follows:
+The following is an example configuration file showing a board component and a servo component:

 {{< tabs name="Example Servo Config" >}}
 {{% tab name="Raw JSON" %}}